 On August 29, 2024, the U.S. Food and Drug Administration expanded the approval of a third smallpox vaccine, ACAM2000 manufactured by Emergent BioSolutions, to prevent mpox disease.
 This vaccine has been shown to cause more side effects than the other two.
 The WHO recommends use of ACAM2000 only when other options are not available.

 According to the WHO, as of late August, none of these vaccine options had been tested in randomized controlled trials for mpox, the gold standard of gauging effectiveness—though some observational studies of Jynneos recorded real-world effectiveness during the previous emergency.
-On September 13, the WHO announced its approval of Bavarian Nordic’s Jynneos vaccine for prequalification status, which will allow major donors like Gavi and UNICEF to officially purchase the vaccine.
-The WHO had faced criticism after declaring the PHEIC for not granting this approval despite Bavarian Nordic’s submission of safety and effectiveness data in 2023, and the organization is still reviewing ACAM200 and LC16 for prequalification or emergency use authorization.
+The WHO has since announced its approval of Bavarian Nordic's Jynneos vaccine for prequalification status for adults and adolescents, and it recently granted the LC16 vaccine emergency use listing authorization, allowing major donors like Gavi and UNICEF to officially purchase the vaccines.
+The WHO had faced criticism after declaring the PHEIC for not granting this approval despite Bavarian Nordic's submission of safety and effectiveness data in 2023, and the organization is still reviewing ACAM200.

 Vaccines Delivered